-The idea for Elliott + Associates’ corporate mark, introduced in 1977, is an ancient Chinese puzzle.
+The idea for Rand Elliott Architects’ corporate mark, introduced in 1977, is an ancient Chinese puzzle.

 Its challenge is to draw straight lines that connect all nine dots without raising the pencil from paper.
 People tend to see the outer edge of the dots as a boundary, which in turn keeps them from solving the puzzle.
 The key is to go “beyond the dots” – extending the line beyond the field which the dots seem to define.
 In other words, refusing to accept apparent limitations.